omkarmore-hub/college-project-/README.md

 # college-project-
-this work is base on the basic code and its idea of how is developed.
+<h2>This work is base on the codeing and its idea of how it developed.</h2>